 How it works

 Anyone may register, there is no application process and we do not select or screen participants, or require any previous qualifications (however you should check your chosen workshop for details of any prior technical knowledge which is necessary).

 Participants follow one strand throughout the week, supplementing their training with up to three expert guest lectures.

 All strands will be held at Keble College Oxford.
-We have reserved some accommodation at Keble for participants from Sunday to Thursday - you can book this during your registration process at an additional cost of £75 per night - see our Accommodation page.
+We have reserved some accommodation at Keble for participants from Sunday to Thursday - you can book this during your registration process - see our Accommodation page.

 Keble College is located in the centre of Oxford.
 Evening meals are not included in the registration fee, however you will find a variety of eating options (cafes, historic pubs, takeaways and restaurants) within a few minutes walk of the College.
 For reviews and recommendations, see Daily Info or Tripadvisor.

 Workshop teaching and additional lectures will mainly take place in the Sloane Robinson Building (one workshop will take place in the Pusey Quad).
 Morning and afternoon refreshment breaks will be in the ARCO Building.
 Lunches will be served in the Dining Hall.
 All rooms apart from the Pusey Quad are fully accessible.

 On Monday and Friday there will be opening and closing keynotes.
 The rest of the week will comprise teaching in your workshop group, plus some additional guest lectures.
 Lunch is served each day at Keble College.